Are we constrained by the love of Christ? The Apostle Paul preaches that we should be:

 Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit (Acts 2:38 ESV).

 As Paul said "Jesus died for us and then was raised for us".
 We need to do this as well, only in the symbolic form:

 But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you (Romans 8:11).

 When does this happen?
 It happens when we receive the gift of the Spirit, causing the Spirit to live in us as we just read.
 When this happens we have obeyed the third part of the Gospel (Acts 2:38).
 How do we know that we have obeyed the "resurrected" part of the gospel?
 God is not the author of confusion ( 1 Corinthians 14:3) - He makes it clear because He takes control of our tongues and we speak in another language as the Spirit gives the utterance (Acts 2:4, 10:46 and 19:6).

 Thus, being constrained by His love results in our salvation.
 Hallelujah!

 Being contained by the love of Christ until He returns or takes us will allow us to spend eternity with Him in heaven because we will always lead and live a repentant lifestyle.
 Can you imagine being constrained by the love of Christ and still partaking in the following sins:

 In the page Keeping Out the Darkness, we find many other sins that should never happen if we are constrained by the love of Christ.
-Instead, being constrained by His love, will cause us to have many, many attributes of Christians, as seen on this page.
+Instead, being constrained by His love, will cause us to have many, many attributes of Christians, as seen on the page Christian Lifestyle.
 Glory hallelujah!